LadyMinks/Semester-4/Mario Pizza/README.md

   We ran into a problem when we tried to just imagine a Customer with one Address, but Since A customer should be able to order deliveries to different addresses, we tried to look at it this way:

+## Analysis of given Data

+### Things that stood out

+* No File for Customers or addresses -> All just part of the order Files.
+* Each Product had a boolean if it was either spicy or vegetarian.
+* The file with the branches was just a text file with all the addresses of the branches.
+* Different kinds of ingredients can just be imported into the new database.

 ## Normalisation